Home Bureaucracy Jaipur discom reaches its lowest, gives shock to chief secretary

 All the claims and assurances of chief sect and discom officials fell flat.
 The erratic power supply is just adding to salt to injury in a time when the temperature is soaring beyond 45 degrees.

-This is the condition of capital.
+This is the condition of state capital.
 People can easily wonder what may be happening in the remote areas and other cities of the state.

 “The helpline number of discom is not working.
 I had been trying for two hours.
 But I was able to get through.
 We are among the top paying consumers in the country.
 Even then we are getting sloppy services.
 Had it been a private company, you can easily imagine what could have happened?” asks Tarun Chouhan another resident of sector 15, Malviya Nagar, Jaipur.

-The travails of chief secretary Sudhansh is going to be in vain as the system is unlikely to improve.
+The travails of chief secretary Sudhansh Pant is going to be in vain as the system is unlikely to improve.

 When the temperature is soaring high and even temperature at night is causing discomfort, consumers of Jaipur discom are suffering badly despite shelling out one of the highest power tariff.